pycom/pycom-micropython-sigfox/loragw_tx_test/readme.md

 2. Dependencies
 ----------------

-This program is a typical example of Lora Gateway HAL usage for sending packets.
+This program is a typical example of LoRa concentrator HAL usage for sending packets.

 Only high-level functions are used (the ones contained in loragw_hal) so there is no hardware dependencies assuming the HAL is matched with the proper version